 Autism spectrum disorder, commonly known as ASD, affects how people communicate and interact with others.
 It affects how they make sense of the world.

-Autism is a developmental condition that typically lasts throughout a person’s lifetime.
+Autism is a developmental condition that is typically life-long.
 People with ASD experience difficulties with communication, social interaction and restricted/repetitive interests and behaviours.
-These difficulties are often accompanied by behavioural challenges and sensory issues.
+These are often accompanied by sensory issues, such an oversensitivity or undersensitivity to sounds, smells or touch.
+All of these difficulties may lead to behavioural challenges in some individuals.

 The term “spectrum” is used to emphasise that autism presents differently in every single person.
 People with autism have a wide range of challenges as well as abilities.